jonathank1906/AOOP-Exam/README.md

 ### Task Exceptions

-## Async and Await
+## async and await

+### async Keyword

+### await Keyword
-By default programs are executed synchronously, if not specified, By default (synchronous), when a computer reaches a task that is external it waits unril that task is completed, so that current thread just stops and waits.
+By default programs are executed synchronously, if not specified, By default (synchronous), when a computer reaches a task that is external it waits until that task is completed, so that current thread just stops and waits.

 The problems this introduces:
 - The current thread becomes "Blocked" from doing any other tasks.